 chronic health condition or

-disability in a child often causes problems in a family, particularly if each parent or adult caregiver attempts to deal with
+disability in a child often causes problems in a family.
+It is worse when each parent or adult caregiver attempts to deal with

-In some instances, mothers and fathers become consumed with the care of their child with a chronic illness or disability, at the expense of nearly everything else in their lives.
-In these situations, parents may find themselves almost constantly looking for new options, reading about
+In some instances, parents become consumed with the care of their child with a chronic illness or disability, at the expense of nearly everything else in their lives.
+In these situations, they may find themselves almost constantly looking for new options, reading about

 alternative treatments, and thinking about the future.
 They may ask themselves questions such as:

-Parents might feel that the demands upon them have no end (e.g. trips to the doctor's office, preparation of special meals).
+Parents might feel that the demands upon them have no end (such as trips to the doctor's office or preparation of special meals).
 Parents may feel constantly tired and never able to find energy to do anything else.
 Time spent with a spouse and one's own personal interests and hobbies is often given up.

 However, families can also thrive as they embrace and love a child with a chronic illness or disability.
 A child with health problems may bring parents and other family members closer.
 Families—especially those who

 communicate openly—may be strengthened by experiences associated with managing their child's health condition or disability.
 In many cases, the family's management of a child's chronic condition may provide them with a sense of cohesiveness, mission, mastery, and pride which

 Who can help

 You should not expect or attempt to solve all family problems associated with your child's illness or disability by yourself.
 It is important not to isolate yourself as a parent or caregiver of a child with a chronic health condition or disability.